TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    Called after the instance has been created (by :meth:`__new__`), but before it is returned to the caller.
-The arguments are those passed to the class constructor expression.
-If a base class has an :meth:`__init__` method, the derived class's :meth:`__init__` method, if any, must explicitly call it to ensure proper initialization of the base class part of the instance; for example: ``super().__init__([args...])``.
+The arguments are those passed to the kundi constructor expression.
+If a base kundi has an :meth:`__init__` method, the derived class's :meth:`__init__` method, if any, must explicitly call it to ensure proper initialization of the base kundi part of the instance; for example: ``super().__init__([args...])``.

    Because :meth:`__new__` and :meth:`__init__` work together in constructing